 Trigger (completion of) Threshold Access Measure Prior to the first dwellings in the Franklin 2 precinct Interim Access off SH22 Paerata in one of the four locations generally consistent with precinct plan 1 for the Franklin 2 precinct Prior to 350 dwellings being completed across the Franklin 2 precinct Upgrade of the "Interim Access" off SH22 Paerata road.
-The upgrade, in conjunction with the subsequent SH22 accesses shown on precinct plan 1, shall be able to cater for the full build out of the Franklin 2 precinct

-Prior to 1200 dwellings and 5000m 2 GFA of commercial development (in Area A shown in precinct plan 2) being completed across the Franklin 2 precinct A second SH22 Paerata road access in one of the four locations generally consistent with precinct plan 1 for the Franklin 2 precinct Subdivision or development that would enable the total number of residential lots or dwellings in the Franklin 2 precinct to exceed 1,200.
+The upgrade, in conjunction with the subsequent SH22 accesses shown on precinct plan 1, shall be able to cater for the full build out of the Franklin 2 precinct Prior to 1200 dwellings and 5000m2 GFA of commercial development (in Area A shown in precinct plan 2) being completed A second SH22 Paerata road access in one of the four locations generally consistent with precinct plan 1 for the Franklin 2 precinct across the Franklin 2 precinct Subdivision or development that would enable the total number of residential lots or dwellings in the Franklin 2 precinct to exceed 1,200.
 More than 1200 residential lots or dwellings and a further 5000m2 GFA of commercial development (in Area A shown on Franklin 2 precinct plan 2) being completed across the Franklin 2 precinct (a) A transport assessment that assesses the potential additional effects and whether: (i) the existing accesses (Te Rata Boulevard, Puhitahi Hill Road, and Link Road) are adequate or require upgrading to accommodate the effects; and/or (ii) the final access between Puhitahi Hill Road and Link Road is required.
 Two additional SH22 Paerata road accesses in the remaining two locations generally consistent with precinct plan 1 for the Franklin 2 precinct.
 Any framework plan and/or subdivision resource consent for commercial development in Area A shown on precinct plan 2 Assessment of the need for one or both of the access points off SH22 Paerata road immediately adjacent to the Wesley sub-precinct, in the locations generally consistent with precinct plan 1 for the Franklin 2 precinct and the construction of such access point(s) if assessed to be necessary Subdivision or development that would enable the total number of residential lots or dwellings in the Franklin 2 precinct to exceed 2,500.
-Between More than 2500 and 3900 residential lots or dwellings units across the Franklin 2 precinct (b) A transport assessment of that assesses the potential additional effects and whether there is a need for: (i) the upgrade(s) matters in Table IXXX.6.14.1(a) above; and (ii) an upgrade of the SH22 Karaka Road/ Sim Road intersection and associated Sim Road upgrade; and (iii) the timing and implementation construction of such upgrade(s) if assessed to be necessary.
+Between More than 2500 and 3900 residential lots or dwellings units across the Franklin 2 precinct (b) A transport assessment of that assesses the potential additional effects and whether there is a need for: (i) the upgrade(s) matters in Table IXXX.6.514.1(a) above; and (ii) an upgrade of the SH22 Karaka Road/ Sim Road intersection and associated Sim Road upgrade; and (iii) the timing and implementation construction of such upgrade(s) if assessed to be necessary.
+Any new development on land zoned Business Local Centre zone adjacent to the SH 22 / Glenbrook roundabout, (c) A transport assessment that assesses the potential additional effects on SH 22 / Glenbrook roundabout and whether the existing Te Rata Boulevard access is adequate or requires upgrading to accommodate the effects.
+Note: A transport assessment is not required if the potential additional effects have already been taken into account in a previous transport assessment.